 And I’m back in London after 4 years!
 That’s a long time, I know.
 Like I mentioned in my previous post, I was in Malta for my best friend’s wedding.
-Of course I explored Malta a little while I was there but before heading back to NYC, I decided to stop by London for a couple of days.
+Of course, I explored Malta a little bit when I was there but before heading back to NYC, I decided to stop by London for a couple of days.
 Think of it as a weekend in London.
-More like a packed weekend in London.
+A very packed weekend in London.
 Aside from the few places I visited in this city, I’m so excited to share the 5 places I ate at during my weekend in London.

-Just a little backstory, I did my undergrad in Manchester, UK which was a two hour train ride to London.
+Just a little backstory, I did my undergrad in Manchester, UK which is a two-hour train ride to London.
 As the train tickets weren’t the cheapest and I didn’t really know where I could really go sightseeing (young, immature me wasn’t really an explorer), I barely visited London.
-Furthermore, Manchester is the 2nd largest city in London, I wasn’t lacking of great fish and chips there!
+Furthermore, Manchester is the 2nd largest city in the UK, I wasn’t lack of good food!
+Or so I thought…

 The Chipping Forecast, Fish and Chips